 Each country can only be represented by one association.

-All affiliated associations, which no longer satisfy the criteria of affiliation or who remain in serious disagreement with the aims pursued by the said federation shall be asked to relinquish their membership of the “FEO.”
+All members which no longer satisfy the criteria of affiliation or who remain in serious disagreement with the aims pursued by the said federation shall be asked to relinquish their membership of the Association.
 This also pertains to those associations which do not pay their subscription fee within six months of the settlement date.

-However, an association member may only be excluded after being given the opportunity to explain itself by the Board of Directors in the presence of a neutral observer, who will submit a report.
-The exclusion is decided by a two thirds majority vote of the Board of Directors; this decision is without appeal.
+However, a member may only be excluded after being given the opportunity to explain itself by the Board of Directors in the presence of a neutral observer member of the Advisory Committee, who will submit a report.
+The exclusion is decided by a two-thirds majority vote of the Board of Directors; this decision is without appeal.

-All associate members of the “Foederatio Europea Orthodontica” are free to withdraw from the Federation by submitting their resignation to the Board of Directors and sending it by registered letter.
+All members of the Association are free to withdraw from the Association by submitting their resignation to the Board of Directors and sending it by registered letter.

-The members pay a subscription fee, fixed annually by the General Assembly on the recommendation of the Board of Directors.
+All members shall pay a subscription fee, fixed annually by the General Assembly on the recommendation of the Board of Directors.
 This subscription fee will vary according to the number of participants in the association.

-Every country pays only one contribution.
+Every country shall pay only one contribution.
 In those countries where there are several organizations united in one federation, the distribution of this contribution shall be made by general agreement.
-Nevertheless, every member of this federation shall be jointly held to the payment of the contribution vis-à-vis the FEO.
+Nevertheless, every member of this federation shall be jointly held to the payment of the contribution vis-à-vis the Association.